Preparing for College

 Degree/Certificates

-- Starting in Fall 2021 – Bachelor of Applied Science Degrees will be awarded in:
+• Bachelor of Applied Science Degrees is awarded in:

 BYU in Provo accepts some classes in the general Ed category, such as English, History, Math, etc. but not the business classes.